HippoCampusRobotics/fav_docs/installation/ide_setup.rst

 IDE Setup
 #########

-.. todo:: Update this for ROS2!
-This is outdated.
+.. role:: strike
+   :class: strike

-For this class we recommend Visual Studio Code.
-Of course, you can use any IDE you like and that works for you.
+:strike:`For this class we recommend Visual Studio Code`.
+We encourage you to use the IDE/editor of your choice.
+People are different and so are their needs and desires.
+Person A might prefer ``neovim``, while Person B likes **CLion**, whereas Person C is doing everything in **windows-notepad**.
+Nonetheless, we think VSCode is very beginner friendly and capable at the same time.
+Thus, for all of you not already having a preferred editor we present a basic setup for VSCode.

+This does **not** mean, you could not switch to ``neovim`` later on...

 Installation
 ============